Do you have a painting project coming up at your house? If so, then you need to prepare for your painting project accordingly.

 Milk paint is comprised of all-natural ingredients, such as casein milk protein, clay, lime, and water.

-Milk paint takes under 30 minutes to dry.
-Milk paint doesn’t come sold as liquid paint in a bucket.
+Unlike other paints, it doesn’t come as liquid paint in a bucket.

-Instead, milk paint comes sold as a powdery substance that you have to liquify by mixing water with it.
+Instead, milk paint comes sold as a powdery substance that you have to liquefy by mixing water with it.
 That is how you turn it into liquid paint.

-You can use milk paint to change the colour of almost any indoor or outdoor surface that you want.
+You can use milk paint to change the color and feel of almost any indoor or outdoor surface that you want.